 Whetstone (N20) sits at the north-western edge of my service area, a 22-minute drive up the A1000 from my Tottenham base, with door-to-door times around 32 to 40 minutes depending on traffic.
 If you need a fast response, call first and I’ll give an honest estimate based on the route in real time.

-The three jobs I get called to most often in N20 are 1930s mortice lock servicing, UPVC multipoint wear, and anti-snap upgrades on composite front doors.
+The three jobs I get called to most often in N20 are 1930s mortice lock servicing, communal-entrance cylinder replacements in the mansion blocks near the station, and anti-snap upgrades on composite front doors.
 The original mortices generally pay to be serviced rather than replaced, the cast-iron case is sound and another fifty years of life is realistic if the levers are kept clean.
-UPVC gearbox failures follow the standard pattern, the handle lifts but the hooks and bolts won’t engage, and I carry the common Yale, ERA and Fuhr replacement gearboxes in the van for a same-visit fix.
+The communal cylinders in the mansion blocks wear out faster than any single-occupant door because four or five sets of keys are running through them daily, so a fresh Euro cylinder every few years is normal service life for a shared entrance.
 Anti-snap upgrades to BS Kitemark 3★ on composite doors are usually a planned job, fitted flat at £120, and will survive the cold-chisel and pipe-wrench attacks that target this type of door.